jonathannnty/cse15l-lab-reports/labreport1.md

   [user@sahara ~/lecture1]$
 }
 ```
-The current working directory after the command is run is "/home/lecture1/"
+The current working directory after the command is run is home, lecture1
 The provided path argument is valid and accessible from /home/ since it is a directory, thus changing the directory from /home/ to /home/lecture1/
 This is not an error.